-An explosive and physical defensive end, Cameron Jordan emerged as a playmaker on the Saints defensive line in 2012.
+An explosive and physical defensive end, Cameron Jordan enjoyed a breakout season in 2013 season, starting all 16 games and recording 66 tackles (32 solo), a team-leading and career-high 12 .5 sacks, four passes defensed, two forced fumbles and two fumble recoveries as he was selected to his first Pro Bowl.
 An up-and-coming leader with endless energy, the former University of California standout possesses the combination of size, speed and strength to play defensive end in either a 3-4 or 4-3 alignment.
-Jordan will look to build off a standout second-year campaign, where he posted 76 tackles (52 solo), a team-leading eight sacks, three passes defensed, three forced fumbles and two fumble recoveries.
+Jordan has appeared in 48 games with 47 starts in three seasons, posting career totals of 201 stops (111 solo), 21.5 quarterback takedowns, 13 passes defensed, five forced fumbles and five fumble recoveries.

-NFL CAREER – An explosive and physical defensive end, Cameron Jordan emerged as a playmaker on the Saints defensive line in 2012.
+NFL CAREER – An explosive and physical defensive end, Cameron Jordan enjoyed a breakout season in 2013 season, starting all 16 games and recording 66 tackles (32 solo), a team-leading and career-high 12 .5 sacks, four passes defensed, two forced fumbles and two fumble recoveries as he was selected to his first Pro Bowl.
 An up-and-coming leader with endless energy, the former University of California standout possesses the combination of size, speed and strength to play defensive end in either a 3-4 or 4-3 alignment.
-Jordan will look to build off a standout second-year campaign, where he posted 76 tackles (52 solo), a team-leading eight sacks, three passes defensed, three forced fumbles and two fumble recoveries.
+Jordan has appeared in 48 games with 47 starts in three seasons, posting career totals of 201 stops (111 solo), 21.5 quarterback takedowns, 13 passes defensed, five forced fumbles and five fumble recoveries.

 CAREER TRANSACTIONS –Signed by Saints, 8/2/11; Selected by New Orleans in the first round (24th overall) of the 2011 NFL Draft.